Findomain/Findomain/README.md

 # Features

 * Subdomains monitoring: put data to Discord, Slack or Telegram webhooks.
 See [Subdomains Monitoring](README.md#subdomains-monitoring) for more information.
-* Multi-thread support for API querying, it makes that the maximun time that Findomain will take to search subdomains for any target is 20 seconds.
+* Multi-thread support for API querying, it makes that the maximun time that Findomain will take to search subdomains for any target is 15 seconds (in case of API's timeout).
 * Parallel support for subdomains resolution, in good network conditions can resolv about 2000 subdomains per minute.
 * DNS over TLS support.
 * Specific IPv4 or IPv6 query support.